EARLY LAND MOBILE RADIO EQUIPMENT INDEX, 1938-1946

 "ONE PIECE SETS":

 During wartime and to the end of Police Cruiser production, a kind of "one-piece" two-way radio set was manufactured, which consisted of both T-69-20A transmitter cases and a P-69-18 or -17 Police Cruiser receiver, all mounted on a large copper plated chassis, which was mounted in the trunk compartment of a police car or in a utility compartment on a fire engine.
-The later versions of these sets used the P-8022 control head for both receiver and transmitter functions.
-They were purchased by the US Government in some quantity.
-For example, they were used in the trunks of Signal Corps staff cars for the 1940 annual War Games at Camp McCoy, Sparta, Wisconsin (believed to be P-69-17A / T-69-20A combinations.)
+This was the Model TR 20-17 if equipped with the P69-17 receiver or the TR 20-18 if using the P69-18 medium wave set.
+It appears there was also a TR 20-13, an earlier model using the P69-13 receiver.
+The later versions of these sets used the P-8022 control head for both receiver and transmitter functions while earlier used the separate heads of each component.
+They were purchased by the US Government in some quantity and popular in fire engines, whuich at the time had to be licensed as police mobiles and use their frequency as there was no fire radio service until after WWII. .
+For example, they were used in the trunks of Signal Corps staff cars for the 1940 annual War Games at Camp McCoy, Sparta, Wisconsin (believed to be P-69-17A / T-69-20A combinations, (in a TR 20-17 setup.)
 Advertisements in CQ Magazine in the late 1940's by surplus dealers offered these as having come from "military police service."
 There were several varieties of steel platforms used to mount these "one piece" sets.
 One platform only mounted a T-69-20A transmitter and its power supply in the trunk, without a receiver (which was still dash mounted, thus not really a "one piece" set.)
 The original platforms often contained legs to allow them to be suspended in the auto trunk, next to or above the spare tire.
-Few platforms have survived.
+Few (or no?) platforms have survived.

 The P-8022 control head above was often used with the "one piece" installation shown above it, but not with the original T-69-20A installations, which used separate control heads for transmitter and receiver.
 This control head was primarily used with the "Deluxe" line of FM equipment, introduced in late 1940.
 Also note that coiled microphone cords are a postwar development.
 The original microphone used with the above control head would have had a straight cord, and would have had a more flush-appearing, "push up to talk" button which identified the earliest Shure Mfg.
 Corp. mobile microphones used by Motorola.
 In addition, the rear "hang-up button" was a wartime development.
 Prewar mikes would have had a hang-up ring on the top instead. the microphone above is a standard Shure postwar CB-12 model found with the control head as shown.
 As an aside, the above control head, last produced in approximately 1949, was still in use by the Los Angeles Police Department even in1960, and possibly beyond, operating a custom made mobile radio with a low frequency AM receiver and a VHF transmitter.
 LAPD did not abandon low frequency dispatch until 1965.